EXCAVATING THE SHADOW

 Where should I start?

-Will there be an ebook / audiobook?
+Will there be an audiobook?

 When is Volume II?